 Surfing – Sergio Martinez

 The Argentinian boxer used this exercise regularly in his training.
 He used to go to the beach and improve his balance with a surfboard.
-Now there are many devices to use for improving balance like BOSU (balance trainer ball) for example.
+Now, many devices are used to improve balance, like BOSU (balance trainer ball), for example.
 Surfing is one way to develop control over your body.

 Maybe that’s why Martinez was in control and balanced every second of his fights.

-An unusual exercise to improve the forearms strength was regularly done by the legendary Chavez.
-He took large nails, a piece of wood, and a heavy hammer and nailed them one by one.
+An unusual exercise to improve the forearm strength was regularly done by the legendary Chavez.
+He took large nails, a piece of wood, and a heavy hammer and nailed them individually.
 He did this both with his right and left hand.
 Blacksmiths and carpenters have well-developed muscles of the forearm and hand.

 And these muscles are responsible for the punching power.
 The great secret exercise gave him the strength he needed to deliver his powerful punches.
-I think athletes now also do some variation of this exercise, where they hit the tire with a sledgehammer.
+I think athletes now also do some variation of this exercise, hitting the tire with a sledgehammer.

 Back Clap Push-Ups – Larry Holmes

-The explosive strength of Larry Holmes was at a very high level at his best times.
+Larry Holmes’ explosive strength was very high at his best times.
 He regularly executed this most difficult exercise, impressing the viewers in the gym.

 One Handed Push-Ups – Wladimir Klitschko

 The Ukrainian champion said that he did one-handed push-ups only at the beginning of the training camp.
-The exercise is very difficult and there is a high risk of injury.
-But it gives a hormonal response and allows you to develop huge arm strength.
-Also, the load on the chest and triceps muscles by this exercise is fantastic.
+The exercise is very difficult, and there is a high risk of injury.
+But it gives a hormonal response and allows you to strengthen your arm.
+Also, this exercise’s load on the chest and triceps muscles is fantastic.

 Juggling Medicine Balls – Edwin Valero

 Edwin did this exercise regularly.
-He could even do it with three balls at the same time (each weighing 11-13 pounds).
+He could even do it with three balls simultaneously (each weighing 11-13 pounds).
 It requires not only good physical strength but also excellent coordination.

 The Burpee – Rocky Graziano